 - If there is any chance your reply might cause offence then please don’t post it.

-- Don’t duplicate topics - if your topic is in the wrong place, please ask us to move it for you.
+- Don’t duplicate posts or topics - if your topic is in the wrong place, please ask us to move it for you.

 - Don’t post libellous or defamatory comments – this includes naming and shaming posts.